 Computational Social Science

-Select publications and manuscripts in progress
+Select publications

 Suk, J., Lukito, J., Su, M., Kim, S. J., Tong, C., Sun, Z., & Sarma, P. Do I sound American?
 (2022).
 How Message Attributes of IRA Disinformation Relate to Twitter Engagement.
 Computational Communication Research.
 [Preprint] [Codes]